Panna Cotta vs. Flan: Key Differences (& Which Might You Like More)

 Taste

-The taste is quite similar in both panna cotta and flan; therefore, not many people feel the difference between these two desserts.
+The taste of panna cotta and flan is quite similar; therefore, not many people feel the difference between these two desserts.
 Since both consist of cream and give a similar feel in the mouth, they are commonly regarded as variations of the same dessert.
 However, there are a few differences that make them distinct in taste.

 For instance, when you eat panna cotta, you can taste the abundance of dairy inside of it.
 Also, it can come in many flavors, so it can taste different each time you try a different type of the same dessert.